Benefits Overview for New UA Employees

 Other Coverage Begin Dates

-If a form is not submitted by the deadline listed above, coverage will begin on the first day of the pay period in which you submit your form.
-Review the chart of pay periods to see when your coverage will begin based on what pay period you submit your form.
+If a form is not submitted by the deadline listed above, coverage will begin on the first day of the pay period in which a new employee submits their form.
+Review the chart of pay periods to see when coverage will begin based on what pay period the form is submitted.

 The 5 Required Items

-There are 5 required items that must be completed within your first 30 days.
+There are 5 required items that must be completed within a new employee's first 30 days.

 1. Medical, Dental, and Vision election